 Known for its thick forest cover, Purna receives the highest average rainfall in the state.
 The landscape is completely lush green along with thick forests, interspersed with rivers and small tribal villages leaving visitors absolutely enchanted.
 There are about 700 species of plants and trees in Purna Wildlife Sanctuary.
 Leopard is the top predator here whose population has been increasing.
 Wild bulls, elephants, rhesus macaque, bonnet macaque, common mongoose, Indian civet cat, Indian porcupine, four-horned antelope, barking deer, sambar, chital, hyena, and jungle cat are among the other prominent animals found in the forest.
 The forest ...

-At a distance of 3 km from Waghai and 52 km from Saputara Bus Station, Vansda National Park is a protected area located near Waghai in Navsari district of Gujarat.
-Situated on the Vansda-Waghai State Highway, Vansda, along with Purna Wildlife Sanctuary, is the only Protected Area in South Gujarat and one of the popular places to visit in Gujarat as part of Saputara Tour Packages.
+At a distance of 3 km from Waghai and 52 km from Saputara Bus Station, Vansda National Park is a protected area located near Waghai in the Navsari district of Gujarat.
+Situated on the Vansda-Waghai State Highway, Vansda is one of the major places of wildlife in Gujarat, and among the popular places to visit as part of Saputara sightseeing tour.

-Nestled in the Western Ghats of Sahyadri range, it has a unique flavour of flora and fauna population.
-The vegetation includes 440 species of plants out of which the most prominent ones are the moist and dry deciduous forest cover, bamboos, tall teak trees, orchids, mango groves and gigantic creepers.
-This national park is home to many wild animals like leopards, hyenas, wild boar, sambar ...
+Nestled in the Western Ghats of the Sahyadri range, it has a unique flavor of flora and fauna population.
+The vegetation includes 440 species of plants out of which the most prominent ones are the moist and dry deciduous forest cover, bamboos, tall teak trees, orchids, mango groves, and gigantic creepers.
+This national park ...